 Wondering how to clear cache on LG smart TV?
 In this post, we will provide you with a detailed step-by-step guide on how to erase the cache in the LG TV.

-You will also learn how to clear your TV’ storage, get rid of the app cache, and erase the extra memory data.
+You will also learn how to clear your TV’s storage, get rid of the app cache, and erase the extra memory data.

-To erase the cache on your smart LG TV, you must get rid of the browser cache as well as the app cache.
+To clear the cache on your LG smart TV, you should clear both the browser cache and the app cache.

 Let’s now learn more about the cached data, and then reveal the entire process in a detailed step-by-step guide.